utreexo/biptreexo/utreexo-p2p-bip.md

 ![Bandwidth Saving Legacy Block Propagation with Utreexo Nodes](images/bandwith-saving-legacy-block-propagation-with-utreexo-nodes.png)

-Since the inclusion proof is cached for each of the transaction in the mempool, it's possible to omit the proof hashes for the input utxos that we can already prove on our own.
+Since the inclusion proof is cached for each of the transaction in the mempool, it's possible to omit the proof hashes for the input UTXOs that we can already prove on our own.
 This method looks like so:

-1: Node A sends an inv message or a block header to Node B.
+1. Node A sends an inv message or a block header to Node B.
-2: Node B makes a getutreexoblocksummaries request for the block.
+2. Node B makes a getdata request (MSG_UTREEXO_SUMMARY) for the given blockhash.
-3: Node A sends the utreexoblocksummaries message to Node B.
+3. Node A sends the utreexoblocksummary message to Node B.
-4: Node B calculates which proof hashes and leafdatas it needs to prove this block.
+4. Node B calculates which proof hashes and leafdatas it needs to prove this block.
-5: Node B makes a getdata request for the block to Node A.
+5. Node B makes a getdata request for the block to Node A.
-6: Node B makes a getutreexoproof request for the block to Node A.
+6. Node B makes a getutreexoproof request for the block to Node A.
-7: Node A sends the block data to Node B.
+7. Node A sends the block data to Node B.
-8: Node A sends the requested inclusion proof data to Node B.
+8. Node A sends the requested inclusion proof data to Node B.

-As with the getutreexoproof message, Node B is free to ask for the utreexoblocksummaries message from a node other than Node A.
+As with the getutreexoproof message, Node B is free to ask for the utreexoblocksummary message from a node other than Node A.
-Since there's no commitment to anything in a utreexoblocksummaries message, the information given in it can be false.
+Since there's no commitment to anything in a utreexoblocksummary message, the information given in it can be false.
 Should the block fail to validate with this propagation, Node B should request the full proof from a different peer.
 Should the proof and the block pass validation, we can conclude that Node A is malicious and ban the peer.

+All of the above propagation works the same with Compact Block propagation as well.
+The requester would need to send a getdata request (MSG_UTREEXO_SUMMARY) after the Compact Block propagation has concluded for high-bandwidth Compact Block propagation and after the header/inv message was received from the broadcasting peer.

 # Specification